-WELCOME TO BPSI’S CHILD AND ADOLESCENT PSYCHOANALYSIS TRAINING PROGRAM
+WELCOME TO BPSI’S CHILD AND ADOLESCENT PSYCHOANALYSIS TRAINING PROGRAMContinue to:

-BPSI’s Child and Adolescent Psychoanalysis Training Program, the only training program for child psychoanalysis in Boston, includes an internationally recognized faculty of nine Supervising Child Analysts and two Associate Supervising Analysts.
-Taught by joint faculty from BPSI and PINE (Psychoanalytic Center of New England), our program provides Candidates with a multi-faceted exploration of the theories and principles of child psychoanalysis and child development.
+BPSI’s Child and Adolescent Psychoanalysis Training Program, the only training program for child psychoanalysis in Boston, includes an internationally recognized faculty of Supervising Child Analysts.
+Taught by faculty from BPSI, our program provides Candidates with a multi-faceted exploration of the theories and principles of child psychoanalysis and child development.

 Through a combination of personal analysis, close supervision, and a broad exposure to the history of psychoanalytic ideas, theories and theory of technique, BPSI offers a rich training experience in contemporary child analysis.

-Child psychoanalysts are psychiatrists, social workers, and psychologists who have extensive training in analytic work with children and families.
+Child psychoanalysts are psychiatrists, social workers, psychologists, and licensed mental health clinicians who have extensive training in analytic work with children and families.
 Similar to our adult program, our training program in child analysis consists of three major parts, which take place concurrently:

-- A four-year curriculum of theoretical and clinical seminars
+- A five-year curriculum of theoretical and clinical seminars

-- Three or more supervised psychoanalyses of children, to provide intensive clinical experience
+- Three or more supervised psychoanalyses of children/adolescents, to provide intensive clinical experience

 - A Candidate’s personal analysis to enhance self-understanding and gain a deep appreciation of the dynamic interaction between analyst and patient